-It is now generally accepted that prolonged stasis of bile in the gallbladder is a significant contributing factor to gallstone formation, suggesting that fluid mechanics, in particular, the pressure drop which is required to overcome the resistance of bile flow during emptying, may play an important role in gallstone formation.
+It is now generally accepted that prolonged stasis of bile in the gallbladder is a significant contributing factor to gallstone formation, suggesting that fluid mechanics, in particular, the pressure drop that is required to overcome the resistance of bile flow during emptying, may play an important role in gallstone formation.
 Unusually high gallbladder pressures could be a cause of acute pain observed in vivo, and also indicate that the gallbladder could not empty satisfactorily, increasing the likelihood of forming cholesterol crystals.

-Ooi et al [25] performed a detailed numerical study on flow in two- and three-dimensional cystic duct models.
+Ooi et al. [25] performed a detailed numerical study on flow in two- and three-dimensional cystic duct models.
 The cystic duct models were generated from patients' operative cholangiograms and acrylic casts.
-The pressure drops in these models were compared with that of an idealised straight duct with regular baffles or spiral structures.
+The pressure drops in these models were compared with that of an idealized straight duct with regular baffles or spiral structures.
 The influences of different baffle heights, numbers, and Reynolds numbers on the pressure drop were investigated.
 They found that an idealised duct model, such as a straight duct with baffles, gives qualitative measurements that agree with the realistic cast models from two different patients.
-Experimental work has also been carried out to validate the CFD predictions in the simplified ducts [26].
-Thus the simplified models can be used to provide some physical insights into the general influence of cystic duct geometry on the pressure drop [25].
-However, their CFD modelling was limited to rigid cystic duct models only, an extending it to compliant model will be very much time consuming.
+Experimental work has also been carried out to validate the computational fluid dynamics (CFD) predictions in the simplified ducts [26].
+Thus, the simplified models can be used to provide some physical insights into the general influence of cystic duct geometry on the pressure drop [25].

 In this paper, in order to obtain a global view of the total pressure drop in the whole biliary system and to consider the importance of the effects of fluid-structure interaction in the human cystic duct, we propose two one-dimensional models of the human biliary system, one with a rigid wall and one with an elastic wall.
-These models are based on the three-dimensional straight duct with regular baffles used by Ooi et al [25].
+These models are based on the three-dimensional straight duct with regular baffles used by Ooi et al. [25].
 The rigid model is validated against the three-dimensional simulations, and the differences between the elastic and rigid models are discussed.
-Using these models, the effects of physical parameters such as the cystic duct length, diameter, baffle height ratio, number of baffles, the Young's modulus, and the bile viscosity, on the pressure drop are studied in detail.
-Both refilling and emptying processes are modelled, and the bile flow in the hepatic and common bile ducts is also taken into consideration.
-It is hoped that these models can be further developed to provide some fast, qualitative estimates of pressure drop based on real time in vivo data of patients' biliary systems and therefore be used to aid clinical diagnosis in the longer term.
+Using these models, the effects of physical parameters such as the cystic duct length, diameter, baffle height ratio, number of baffles,